mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ### update

-`update` is used to update a record with a given identifier or primary key.
+`update` is used to update a REST Document with a given identifier or primary key.

 #### Options (update)